cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 When you install the CDAP packages, the ``ulimit`` settings for the CDAP user are specified in the ``/etc/security/limits.d/cdap.conf`` file.
 On Ubuntu, they won't take effect unless you make changes to the ``/etc/pam.d/common-session file``.
-You can check this setting with the command ``ulimit -n`` when logged in as the user which runs HBase.
+You can check this setting with the command ``ulimit -n`` when logged in as the CDAP user.
 For more information, refer to the ``ulimit`` discussion in the `Apache HBase Reference Guide <https://hbase.apache.org/book.html#ulimit>`__.